Tuhin772/myFirstrepo/README.md

 # myFirstrepo
-starting of a best software company
+starting of a best software company.
+Drector:- Tuhin Roy.